nTrifonoff/Individual/README.md

 # Individual
 Repo made for exercise
 Making some changes here.
-Trying to make a conflict!
+Trying to make a conflicttt!